HouzuoGuo/laitos/doc/Command-processor.md

     <td>Passwords</td>
     <td>array of strings</td>
     <td>
-        Put any of these passwords at the very beginning of app command input to gain access to apps.
+        Put any of the passwords at the very beginning of app command input to gain access to apps.
+        A password consists of letters and numbers.
+Avoid using spaces and special symbols.
         <br/>
         See "Usage" for more information.
     </td>